aviborg/esp-smart-meter/README.md

 })(input)
 ```

 Voila, the changes should take effect immediately.
-Here is data from openhab visualized in Grafana (data is stored and fetched from an influxdab):
+Here is data from openhab visualized in Grafana (data is stored and fetched from an influxdatabase):

 ![openHAB](img/Screenshot_20210113-213416.png "openHAB")